-Overview For a service to participate in a high availability cluster, it must first be designed to use persistent maps ("Setting up a Persistent Database" on page 173).
+For a service to participate in a high availability cluster, it must first be designed to use persistent maps ("Setting up a Persistent Database" on page 185).
 However, services that use persistent maps are not replicated automatically; you must configure your service to be replicated.

-Configuring a service for replication To replicate a service, you must add a replication list to your configuration, and then add configuration scopes for each replicated instance of your service.
+Configuring a service for replication

+To replicate a service, you must add a replication list to your configuration, and then add configuration scopes for each replicated instance of your service.
 Typically, you would create a scope for your replica cluster, and then create sub-scopes for each replica.
 This avoids duplicating configuration settings that are common to all replicas, and separates the cluster from any other services configured in your domain.

+Specifying a replication list

+To specify a cluster of replicas, use the following configuration variable:

+'''

+plugins:artix:db:replicas

+'''

+This takes a list of replicas specified using the following syntax:

+'''

+ReplicaName=HostName:PortNum

+'''

-Specifying a replication list To specify a cluster of replicas, use the following configuration variable: plugins:artix:db:replicas This takes a list of replicas specified using the following syntax: ReplicaName=HostName:PortNum For example, the following entry configures a cluster of three replicas spread across machines named jimi, noel, and mitch. plugins:artix:db:replicas=["rep1=jimi:2000", "rep2=mitch:3000", "rep3=noel:4000"]; Note: It is recommended that you set ReplicaName to the same value as the replica's sub-scope (see "Configuration example" on page 176).
+For example, the following entry configures a cluster of three replicas spread across machines named jimi, noel, and mitch.

+Note: It is recommended that you set ReplicaName to the same value as the replica's sub-scope (see "Configuration example" on page 188).